-[&]quot;(3) There shall be apportioned among all member municipalities on the basis provided under subsection (1) "(a) the remuneration and expenses of the Chairman and the Directors of the Regional Board; and "(b) that portion of the costs of administration not specifically attributable to a function."
+[&]quot;(a) the remuneration and expenses of the Chairman and the Directors of the Regional Board; and

-[&]quot;(4) The costs of administration attributable to a function shall be added to the costs of that function.
+[&]quot;(b) that portion of the costs of administration not specifically attributable to a function."

 [&]quot;(5) Costs of election of Directors shall be apportioned in the same manner as administrative costs under clause (b) of subsection (3), except that no part thereof shall be apportioned to a municipality represented by an appointed Director or appointed Directors.